AugustUnderground/edelwace/README.md

 ## Setup

-LibTorch is required, as per HaskTorch Tutorial, and must be symlinked into this directory.
+LibTorch is required, as per HaskTorch Documentation, and must be symlinked into this directory.
 Then source `setenv` in your shell.

 For training [Hym](https://github.com/AugustUnderground/hym) must be up and running.